 • As a result of the fee increase, it became more difficult for students to meet the financial burden associated with university study.
 Consequently, a number of students dropped out.

 Reduction in transportation costs

-To alleviate some of the financial pressures on students who decide to study at university, the cost of transportation has been reduced.
+To alleviate some of the financial pressures on students, the cost of transportation has been reduced.
 Most students will use public transport to travel to university and it is hoped that a reduction in transport costs will encourage more students to attend university and better manage their finances.

 In 2017, 84 new scholarships have been introduced for students.
 It was hoped that these scholarships would improve the financial situation of students and cover some of the associated expenses that relate to university study.
 It aimed to reduce drop out rates and increase the number of students who remain in education.
 Students can also access government grants.

 There is still a lot of work required to develop a strong and successful education system in The Philippines.
 It is intended that universities will employ current students as tutors in an attempt to raise standards.
-In addition there have been a series of training and educational programs introduced in an attempt to raise standards and increase enrolment rates at universities.
+In addition, there have been a series of training and educational programmes introduced in an attempt to raise standards and increase enrolment rates at universities.